Frederick L. Small: Background

+Crime

-Her body was found in the ruins of her burnt Ossipee Lake two-story cottage on September 28, 1916.
-Mr. Small had been at the cottage that evening, but was traveling back to Boston when the body was found.
+Mrs. Small's body was found in the ruins of the couple's burnt two-story cottage in Ossipee, New Hampshire, near Ossipee Lake following a fire that occurred during the evening of September 28, 1916.
+Mr. Small had been at the cottage that afternoon, but had left to travel to Boston via train.
+The fire was discovered about 10 p.m., and responders found a body in the debris the next morning.
 Mrs. Small's skull was crushed and also had a cord wrapped around her neck.
 She had also been shot, and there was evidence she had been chloroformed.
-The body would have been destroyed by the fire except for the fact that the fire had compromised the floor of the cottage.
-The body was found floating in the flooded basement.
+The body would likely have been destroyed by the fire; however, fire had compromised the floor of the cottage, and her body was found in the flooded basement.

-At first the alibi of being in Boston was a good one, until investigators discovered an alarm clock, spark plug, fire screen, clock spring and some hairpins to make a timed arson device.
+At first, the alibi of being in Boston was a good one for Mr. Small, until investigators discovered an alarm clock, spark plug, fire screen, clock spring and some hairpins had been used to make a timing device, indicating arson.
 Mr. Small was known to be a tinkerer who enjoyed mechanical projects.
-A local grocer reported that he delivered five gallons of kerosene to the Small’s cottage just before the fire.
+A local grocer reported that he delivered five gallons of kerosene to the Smalls' cottage just before the fire.

-Small's reaction

 Small was standing outside the remains of the cottage when the medical examiner asked what he wanted done with his wife's remains.

 All he said "What?, is there enough left of the body for a casket?"
 He later put down about $30 for the cheapest one he could find.
-This raised suspension of Small's involvement.
+This raised suspicion of Small's involvement.

 Mr. Small offered a $1,000 reward for information leading to the murderer after he was taken into custody.
 The authorities were already making a case against him by that time.